 The Sendai Framework for Disaster Risk Reduction

 The Sendai Framework has been established with the aim of leading to a substantial reduction of disaster risk and losses in lives, livelihoods and health and in the economic, physical, social, cultural and environmental assets of persons, businesses, communities and countries.
 The framework includes four priorities for action and seven global targets.
-The four priorities for action are:
+More information on the Framework here.

 Under the guidelines of the Committee on Peaceful Uses of Outer Space (COPUOS), the Office for Outer Space Affairs of the United Nations (UNOOSA) established in 2006 the United Nations Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER) with the aim of promoting the use of space-based information in all phases of the disaster management cycle, in all regions of the world.
 UN-SPIDER has been active in the past years under the umbrella of the Hyogo Framework for Action, and will continue its efforts in line with the Sendai Framework.
 UN-SPIDER will work with its network or Regional Support Offices and other partners to support countries in the use of space-based information and technologies in Priority Areas 1 and 4, and will be active in promoting the use of space-based data in the indicators that will be used to track efforts leading to the achievment of the seven targets.